 In Ireland, the all-island wholesale Single Electricity Market (SEM) has been in place since 2007.
 It is regulated by the SEM Committee.

-The Irish and Northern Irish authorities have instructed the SEM Committee to develop a new set of electricity trading arrangements that will meet the requirements of the EU Target Model.
+I-SEM was brought in following an instruction to the SEM Committee from the Irish and Northern Irish authorities to develop a new set of electricity trading arrangements that will meet the requirements of the EU Target Model.

 It is anticipated that I-SEM will bring benefits, including: